 If you are looking to save a little money or the benefits of staying on-site isn’t enough to tempt you there are still plenty of good hotels that are within the area that also come with great benefits.

-You may see “Universal Partner Hotel” displayed on some of the properties when booking at hotel near Universal Studios Orlando.
-These partner hotels are carefully chosen and are similar to a level within Universal, which are verified by them and standards but are based off-site and are independent to Universal Studio Orlando.
+You may see “Universal Partner Hotel” displayed on some of the properties when booking a hotel near Universal Studios Orlando.
+These partner hotels are carefully chosen and are similar to a level within Universal, which are verified by them and standards but are based off-site and are independent of Universal Studio Orlando.

 Some of the hotels come with certain benefits from early entry into the parks, special deals on tickets and access to live entertainment at CityWalk.
 Each partner hotel will be different and so you would need to check the small details and benefits when booking.

 This though may have some of the benefits you were looking for in an on-site hotel but at a much more reasonable cost.
 This is great as you may be able to spend another day at the park with the money saved or even do another park or buy yourself an amazing souvenir from the parks.